Naman-ntc/FastCode/README.md

 For installations, we recommend using python version 3.8 or higher, CUDA version between 11.0 and 11.8 and GPUs with capability 7.0 or higher.
 To install, you can simply run `./setup.sh` which will install all the dependencies.

 ## FineTuning
 We support [starcoder](https://huggingface.co/bigcode/starcoder) and [codegen2.5](https://huggingface.co/Salesforce/codegen25-7b-mono) family of models currently.
-We have implemented efficient attention implementations like flash-attention and memory-efficient-attention.
+We have implemented efficient attention implementations like flash-attention and memory-efficient-attention that provides over **3x** speed up for larger models and over **2x** speed up for smaller models.

 `finetune/scripts` contains scripts for fine-tuning models on the code generation tasks for different models and different GPUs.
 We have optimized the training arguments for optimized performance for `V100`, `A6000`, and `A100` GPUs. [finetune/README.md](finetune/README.md) also contains training performance benchmarked across the different GPUs.